KorfLab/isoforms/README.md

 mv worm.splicemodel models/
 ```
 Next run `optiso` as the weights are a component of `geniso3`.
 Note that `run_optiso` by
-default uses n-1 available CPU cores.
+default uses 1 CPU core.
 This will take a while, I recommend doing this on
 a remote cluster.
 Same for `run_geniso`.
 This program creates `results_optiso2.csv`.
 ```
 chmod +x run_optiso2
-./run_optiso2 smallgenes/ models/worm.splicemodel
+./run_optiso2 smallgenes/ models/worm.splicemodel --cpu 15
 ```
 `run_geniso` can be used with or without weights (`optiso`), and with or without NMD
 detection.
 By default, one CPU core is used.
 Make sure the output file names